 Quinta de Baixo Vinhas Velhas is the result of combining the varieties Maria Gomes and Bical from century-old vineyards with a perfect limestone terroir.
 Due to the high natural acidity, these vineyards give rise to wines with a pH below 3.0, making possible the malolactic fermentation that takes place in 1000 litres Fuders, with 60 years old, from Mosel.
 VV represents in a remarkable way the incredible lightness and complexity of Bairrada.

-The V/V white 2013 comes from several parcels of old vines.
-It was vinified in stainless steel vat, where fermented for 4 weeks and ended the fermentation in Fuders.
-The malolactic occurred in 1000L used Fuders, where the wine aged for 20 months.
+Ripening control began in mid-August, tasting and checking the grapes.
+The harvest of the whites began on the 28th August in excellent weather conditions, and finished on the 10th September.
+The VV 2014 was vinified in stainless steel vats, where it fermented for 4 weeks, ending the fermentation in Fuders.
+The malolactic occurred in the same 1000L used Fuders, where the wine aged for 20 months.
 It was bottled without filtration.